The Ultimate Google Business Profile Checklist 2022

 Verification means that you sign-off with Google that this is indeed your business.

-Verification methods include mail, email, phone number.
+Verification methods include mail, email, phone number, and video.
 You can also use the Search Console to verify if you already have a website.
 Verification via postcard is the most common method to verify your business.
 You will need a physical location where Google can send the verification letter to.

 3. Add your business name